vhrdtech/hills/README.md

 In particular, it is used for an internal product lifetime and manufacturing management system at vhrd.tech.
 Keeping track of products, equipment, bill of materials, parts stock and ordering, serials and barcodes in use and others.
 System is accessed from user workstations to view and edit data, as well as from various machinery (e.g. pick and place machine, when assembling boards and fetching parts from a warehouse stock).

----
-[^1]: Pretty much everything that serde support, except self-referential structs.
-Also hills itself requires that each tree's root type must be a struct.